 Want a copper pan as a new addition to your kitchen?
 If the answer is yes, then we are here to help you.
-In this article, we will tell you all about the benefits of the copper pan.
-Along with its risks and safety.
+In this article, we will tell you all about the benefits of the copper pan, along with its risks and safety.

 What is a Copper Pan?

-Humans discovered copper almost the same time as we found agriculture.
+Humans discovered copper almost at the same time as we found agriculture.
 Our society has been using copper since 10,000 years ago.

-Although, we didn’t do much with the metal for the first thousand years other than jewelry and ornamental purposes.
+However, we didn’t do much with the metal for the first thousand years other than jewelry and ornamental purposes.

 What are the Benefits of Copper Pans?